-The two Magdalénien open land sites Götzenhain-Ost (I) and Götzenhain-Nord (II) were discovered by volunteer ground monument conservationalist Walter Raffius during his regular surveys near Dreieich-Götzenhain in 1971.
+The two Magdalénien surface find sites Götzenhain-Ost (I) and Götzenhain-Nord (II) were discovered by volunteer ground monument conservationalist Walter Raffius during his regular surveys near Dreieich-Götzenhain in 1971.
 Angela Rosenstein first mentioned the site in a publication in 1998.
 In October 2005, the site was formally located, working together with the help of Raffius.
 In October 2006, in cooperation with the Landesamt für Denkmalpflege Hessen surveys were conducted and trial trenches opened.

 The goal of the field work was to record the extent of the find scatter, examine the homogeneity of the find categories and determine the state of a possible find layer in regard of the agricultural use of the land.
 In Göthenhain-Ost (I), a find layer was discovered; the trial trench in Götzenhain-Nord (II) did not provide any insights.
 The findings drawn from Götzenhain-Ost (I) will soon be published (Serangeli, Terberger in preparation).